Joovvhan/dann_tf2.0/README.md

 |PCA| <img src="./img/mnist_pca/mnist_pca.gif" width="240"> | <img src="./img/svhn_pca/svhn_pca.gif" width="240"> | <img src="./img/syn_pca/syn_pca.gif" width="240"> |
 |TSNE| <img src="./img/mnist_pca/tsne.png" width="240"> | <img src="./img/svhn_pca/tsne_1.png" width="240"> | <img src="./img/syn_pca/tsne_1.png" width="240"> |

 **PCA Transformation Result During Source to Target Training Process**

 || SYN2SVHN | SVHN2MNIST |
 |:---:|:---:|:---:|
 |PCA| <img src="./img/syn2svhn_pca/syn2svhn.gif" width="240"> | <img src="./img/svhn2mnist_pca/svhn2mnist.gif" width="240"> |
 |TSNE| <img src="./img/syn2svhn_pca/tsne_1.png" width="240"> | <img src="./img/svhn2mnist_pca/tsne_1.png" width="240"> |

+It is shown that SVHN and SynNumbers are not much distinguishable for both source-only and DANN cases.

+On the other hand, features from MNIST are shown to be distinguishable for all source-only cases.

+For SVHN to MNIST case, it seems that there are some confusion effects that mix features from two datasets together, yet SVHN and MNIST seems to be still distinguishable for most of the training time.

+I assumed that there are few factors that resulted in poor perfomance of the DANN.

+#### 1. Label prediction accuracy of the source data

+Compared to almost 100% prediction accuaracy for source training data in source-only training, DANN training showed lower accuracy in source datasets in both training and testing.
+It seems that gradient updates caused by feature extractor crippled the ability of the label predictor.
+I assumed that lowering the learning of the feature extractor would result in better performance.

+#### 2. Accuracy of the domain classifier

+The main idea of the GRL is based on the fact that negative gradient would leads to the opposite direction of the local minimum.
+However, for negative gradient to be in that desirable direction, original gradient should first be in the direction headed for local minimum.
+In other words, domain classifier should first know where the local minimum is.
+In this experiment, domain classifier showed prediction accuracy below 80% which means that original gradient update does not ensure the improvement closer to local minimum.
+In this case, gradient reversal layer would result in radomized gradient updates rather than getting away from the local minimum.
+I assumed that it is desirable to reach to almost 100% in domain classification in first few epochs to validate negative gradient updates.

+#### 3. Similarity bewteen target and source datasets

+To our common sense, SVHN and SynNumbers seem much similiar compared to MNIST and I believe that when similarity between the source and the target decreases, learning rate of feature extractor should be increased to confuse the model from distinguishing two datasets.

+Yet, I maintained same learning rate for every experiments and I believe changing learning rates and decays would result in better performance.

+I am afraid such modification process is beyond my understanding that I finish my experiment with current progress.

+---

 ## References

 [Domain-Adversarial Training of Neural Networks](https://arxiv.org/abs/1505.07818)